Teradata/jupyter-demos/README.md

 Use BYOM in ModelOps to operationalize the PIMA Diabetes use case using a DataRobot model.<br>
 [Python Version](./ModelOps/18_ModelOps_BYOM_PIMA_DataRobot.ipynb)

-#### MovingAverage Function in Vantage
+#### MovingAverage Function in Teradata
 Calculate the Cumulative Average of the quantities per Invoice in a dataset.<br>
 [Python Version](./Recipes/ClearScape_Functions/MovingAverage.ipynb)

-#### NaiveBayesTextClassifierTrainer and NaiveBayesTextClassifierPredict Functions in Vantage
+#### NaiveBayesTextClassifierTrainer and NaiveBayesTextClassifierPredict Functions in Teradata
 Calculate conditional probabilities.
 Train a model with those values and use the predict function to classify documents into categories.<br>
 [Python Version](./Recipes/ClearScape_Functions/NaiveBayesTextClassifierTrainerandPredict.ipynb)

-#### NGramSplitter Function in Vantage
+#### NGramSplitter Function in Teradata
 Tokenize an input stream of text and outputs n multigrams (called n-grams) based on the specified delimiter and reset parameters.<br>
 [Python Version](./Recipes/ClearScape_Functions/NGramSplitter.ipynb)

-#### NonLinearCombineFit and NonLinearCombineTransform Function in Vantage
+#### NonLinearCombineFit and NonLinearCombineTransform Function in Teradata
-Use the NonLinearCombineFit and NonLinearCombineTransform functions available in Vantage to create new feature columns in a dataset.<br>
+Use the NonLinearCombineFit and NonLinearCombineTransform functions available in Teradata to create new feature columns in a dataset.<br>
 [Python Version](./Recipes/ClearScape_Functions/NonLinearCombineFitandTransform.ipynb)

-#### NPath Function in Vantage
+#### NPath Function in Teradata
 Discover paths leading to Accounts being closed for 'Gold' customers.<br>
 [Python Version](./Recipes/ClearScape_Functions/NPath.ipynb)

-#### NumApply Function in Vantage
+#### NumApply Function in Teradata
 Apply a user-defined, numberic operator to a specific column or set of columns in a database table.<br>
 [Python Version](./Recipes/ClearScape_Functions/NumApply.ipynb)

-#### OneClassSVM and OneClassSVMPredict functions in Vantage
+#### OneClassSVM and OneClassSVMPredict functions in Teradata
 See how to use the OneClassSVM and OneClassSVMPredict functions .<br>
 [Python Version](./Recipes/ClearScape_Functions/OneClassSVMandOneClassSVMPredict.ipynb)

-#### OneHotEncodingFit and OneHotEncodingTransform in Vantage
+#### OneHotEncodingFit and OneHotEncodingTransform in Teradata
 Use these functions to analyze whether gender influences customer churn.<br>
 [Python Version](./Recipes/ClearScape_Functions/OneHotEncodingFitandTransform.ipynb)

-#### OrdinalEncodingFit and OrdinalEncodingTransform in Vantage
+#### OrdinalEncodingFit and OrdinalEncodingTransform in Teradata
 Analyze banking data to see if customer geography is influencing churn.<br>
 [Python Version](./Recipes/ClearScape_Functions/OrdinalEncodingFitandTransform.ipynb)